-IRC Section 163(j) limits the federal interest deduction for most business interest to 30% of adjusted taxable income plus business interest.
+IRC Section 163(j) limits the federal interest deduction for most business interest to 30% (50% for 2019 and 2020 in certain cases) of adjusted taxable income plus business interest.
 However, Indiana decoupled from this provision.
 Subtract an amount equal to the amount as a deduction for excess business interest under IRC Section 163(j) in the year in which the interest was first paid or accrued.
 If you are deducting any business interest carried over from a previous year, add the amount of this interest deducted.